 As Vitrine is reduced to its structural elements the points of intervention are greatly minimized.
 Consequently the effect of every curve and every angle needed to be carefully maximized for even the shortest 3 to 4 letter word to convey a striking presence.

-ROUND SHAPES: A stylistic trait of Vitrine is the rather quick reduction in weight of thick vertical strokes transitioning into thin horizontal strokes.
+Round shapes: A stylistic trait of Vitrine is the rather quick reduction in weight of thick vertical strokes transitioning into thin horizontal strokes.
 This more restrictive way of guiding the weight allows the letters to stay light and dynamic where a more generous approach would produce a rather chubby and lethargic letterform.

 Medium